Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Why does my radiator have cold patches?

-If a radiator is cold at the top then an air bubble could be the reason, this can be resolved simply by bleeding the radiator as required.
+If a radiator is cold at the top, then an air bubble could be the reason.
+This can be resolved simply by bleeding the radiator as required.

-Cold patches at the bottom of the radiator could be a sign that the system is dirty and that sludge and debris are sitting in the bottom of the radiator.
+Cold patches at the bottom of the radiator could be a sign that the system is dirty and that sludge and debris are sitting at the bottom of the radiator.
 Cleaning this out can be complex and so professional assistance is advised.

 + My timer doesnt stick to the correct time once set

-If the time clock is an older mechanical clock it is possible that the drive mechanism is simply worn out and a replacement clock will be required.
+If the time clock is an older mechanical clock, it is possible that the drive mechanism is simply worn out, and a replacement clock will be required.

-If the clock is electronic and is battery operated then it maybe a simple case of new batteries are required – most batteries should last for a year to eighteen months.
+If the clock is electronic and is battery-operated then it may be a simple case of new batteries are required – most batteries should last for a year to eighteen months.

-+ What can landlords look out for in between boiler services to potentially foresee issues etc..
++ What can landlords look out for in between boiler services to potentially foresee issues etc?

 This isn’t an easy question to answer.

 If the boiler is inspected and serviced on a regular basis then the boiler should function without issue.
-If the system is a combi boiler or a pressurised system then the pressure on the gauge either on the boiler or airing cupboard when the system is cold should read approximately 1 bar.
+If the system is a combi boiler or a pressurised system, then the pressure on the gauge either on the boiler or airing cupboard when the system is cold should read approximately 1 bar.
 With the system operating on heating then the pressure should be a little higher but not greater than 3 bar.

-If it is greater than 3 bar then the figure can be an indication that a fault is developing and that attention from a gas registered engineer is required.
+If it is greater than 3 bar then the figure can be an indication that a fault is developing and that attention from a gas-registered engineer is required.

 Buying A Home/Property